bexem/PlexCache/README.md

 - Exit the script if any active session or skip the currently playing media.
 - Find your missing unicorn.

-## Installation & Setup
+## Setup

-Please check out our [Wiki section](https://github.com/bexem/PlexCache/wiki) for the step-by-step guide on how to install and setup PlexCache on your system.
+Please check out our [Wiki section](https://github.com/bexem/PlexCache/wiki) for the step-by-step guide on how to setup PlexCache on your system.

-## Support
+## Notes

 This script should be compatible with other systems, especially Linux-based ones, although I have primarily tested it on Unraid with plex as docker container running on Unraid.
 Work has been done to improve Windows interoperability.
 While I cannot  support every case, it's worth checking the GitHub issues to see if your specific case has already been discussed.